Abstracted-Labs/saturn-sdk/docs/pages/saturn.md

 ## Overview

 Saturn enables users to create, manage, and interact with multisigs in a decentralized and secure manner.
 It offers various functionalities, including adding or removing members, voting on proposals, transferring assets, and bridging assets across different chains.
-Saturn aims to provide an easy-to-use interface for managing multisig wallets, while maintaining the highest level of security and transparency.
+Saturn aims to provide an easy-to-use interface for managing multisig accounts, while maintaining the highest level of security and transparency.

 The core features of Saturn include: